Archive for the ‘The Who’ Category

 I saw The Rolling Stones for the first time on October 30, 1965 at the Syracuse War Memorial.
 I had forged a press pass, a typed note actually, on letterhead from a weekly paper in my little hometown.
 My Dad had set me up with the pompous owner of it, as I wanted to interview the band for a feature.

 To be exact, this was the Canastota Bee Journal, as close as you can get to Mayberry.
 He and the paper, I’m guessing, are long gone.
-Still, I composed this laughable letter, claiming to be a writer on assignment – and needing to interview the band.
+Still, I composed this laughable letter, claiming to be a writer on assignment and needing to interview them for a feature.

 Holy shit.
 Is this really happening?
 It was the first time I nearly blacked out.
 I seriously remember that vividly.
-We are suddenly walking up the steps to the dressing room, knees weak, where in years to follow, I would meet, more like pester, (here goes – I know this is all a bit name droppy, but it really, really happened.
-I met all these bands and I’m proud of it): The Mindbenders, Them, The Moody Blues, The Nashville Teens, The Yardbirds, The Ikettes, The Who, The Pretty Things, Manfred Mann, The Kinks, Humble Pie, Heads Hands & Feet, Fairport Convention, Free, John Martyn, Steppenwolf, Canned Heat, Caravan, Curved Air, Toe Fat, Derek & The Dominoes, Jethro Tull, The Jeff Beck Group, Grand Funk Railroad, Frampton’s Camel, Family, Wild Turkey, Blodwyn Pig, The Faces, T. Rex, John Mayall’s Bluesbreakers, Mother Earth, The Paul Butterfield Blues Band, The Chambers Brothers, Sly & The Family Stone, Savoy Brown, Ten Years After, Iron Butterfly, Emerson Lake & Palmer, Big Brother & The Holding Company, The Jimi Hendrix Experience – even Vivian Green, who I work with now, was in that very room when on tour with Maxwell.
+We are suddenly walking up the steps to the dressing room, knees weak, where in years to follow, I would meet, more like pester, (here goes, I know this is all a bit name droppy, but it really, really happened.
+I met all these bands and I’m proud of it): The Mindbenders, Them, The Moody Blues, The Nashville Teens, The Ikettes, The Who, The Pretty Things, Manfred Mann, The Kinks, Humble Pie, Heads Hands & Feet, Fairport Convention, John Martyn, Steppenwolf, Canned Heat, Caravan, Toe Fat, Derek & The Dominoes, Jethro Tull, Grand Funk Railroad, Frampton’s Camel, Traffic, Wild Turkey, The Faces, Badfinger, John Mayall’s Bluesbreakers, Mother Earth, The Paul Butterfield Blues Band, The Chambers Brothers, Sly & The Family Stone, Savoy Brown, Iron Butterfly, Emerson Lake & Palmer, Big Brother & The Holding Company, The Jimi Hendrix Experience, even Vivian Green, who I worked with decades later, was in that very room when on tour with Maxwell.
 Talk about coming full circle.

 The management knew me and my friends well early on, they must’ve gotten a kick out of these crazy little kids, who’s Mom’s & Dad’s would wait patiently for until the shows ended.
 Our parents befriended the office staff, and in turn, those nice ladies always let us backstage.

-One of their current album at the time, THE ROLLING STONES NOW, was not a real album at all.
+Their current album at the time, THE ROLLING STONES NOW, was not a real album at all.
 In those days, the English labels released singles and EPs, in addition to albums.
 Not only were the EP tracks not on the LPs, but the singles weren’t either.
 So the US companies were always dropping off intended LP tracks to make room for the singles and sometimes strong ones from those EPs.
-For this particular release, London Records basically cobbled together some singles and EP songs, as well as unused UK LP tracks (the UK LPs were 14 songs compared to our 10-12, thereby creating even more choices).
-Probably by coincidence more than design, THE ROLLING STONES NOW actually works as a proper LP.
-It was certainly a big success – slowly but very solidly scaling the US LP charts and staying Top 10 for ages, as it deserved to.
-The record’s filled with dark, minor key classics (‘Heart Of Stone’, ‘Little Red Rooster’ and ‘Pain In My Heart’ – which they played on that night, Brian sitting at a huge B3 organ, wailing away).
+For this particular release, London Records basically cobbled together some singles and EP songs, as well as unused UK LP tracks.
+Remember, the UK LPs were 14 songs compared to our 10-12, thereby creating even more choices.

 It’s ok if you’re getting tingles.
 Take your time.
 You’ll need it.
 They were back, nine months later, during the AFTERMATH tour, and that’s whole ‘nother post waiting to be written.